Citrinate/FreePackages/README.md

 > **Note**
 > Only one of your bots may use the `PlaytestMode` filter option.
 As some playtests have a limited number of slots, this is an artificial restriction I've put in place to limit how many slots a single person can occupy.

+> **Note**
+> If you use `PauseFreePackagesWhilePlaying`, be aware that when it comes to limited playtests, the plugin cannot control when the playtest package is added to your account.
+When or if this happens is decided by the game's developer, and so it's possible that a package will be added to your account while you're playing a game.

 ---

 ### Using multiple package filters